ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The server MAY arbitrarily alter the `RateLimit-Reset` value between subsequent requests eg. in case of resource saturation or to implement sliding window policies.

 # Providing Rate-Limit headers

 A server MAY use one or more `RateLimit` response header fields defined in this document to communicate its quota policies.

-The returned values represent the metrics used to evaluate the quota policy respect to the current request.
-They are an hint for the client to avoid exceeding quotas.
-Those values are not guaranteed to work on subsequent requests.
+The returned values apply to the metrics used to evaluate the quota policy respect to the current request and MAY not apply to subsequent requests.

+Example: a successful response with the following header fields

+    RateLimit-Limit: 10
+    RateLimit-Remaining: 1
+    RateLimit-Reset: 7

+does not imply that the next request will always be successful.
+Server metrics may be subject to other conditions like the one shown in the example from {{request-quota}}.

 A server MAY return `RateLimit` response header fields independently of the response status code.
 This includes throttled responses.